A Rough Divergence Theorem

-Indeed, denoting by $C_2$ the right-hand set in \eqref{eq:clos2}, the polar $C_2^\circ \subset X'$ of $C_2$ with respect to the pair $(X', X'')$ is a weak* closed convex set containing the origin for which $K_2 = K_\circ$ is the predual polar.
-Consequently, $K_2$ is weak* dense in $C_2$ by \Cref{thm:predualdens}.
-Finally, I claim
+Indeed, the polar set of the right set in \eqref{eq:clos2} with respect to the pair $(X', X'')$ is a weak* closed convex set containing the origin.
+Moreover, $K_2$ is the polar of this set with respect to the pair $(X, X')$.
+Consequently, $K_2$ is weak* dense in the right set by \Cref{thm:predualdens}.
+Claim: